tchiadeu/pry/README.md

 - running `rails console` inside `~/code/current_project` : `[1] current_project(dev) >`

 > [!NOTE]
-> For production env, the environment name appear in red 🟥 (the red configured in your terminal)
+> For production env, the environment name appears in red 🟥 (the red configured in your terminal)

 ## Installation gem pry